 Advice for farmers and other owners of monuments in rural settings is available online;

-If you participate in a DAERA agri-environment scheme you should be eligible for a payment towards looking after your monument, and your local Countryside Management Branch should be able to advise you on this.
+If you participate in a DAERA agri-environment scheme you are required to comply with a set of Statutory Management Requirements (SMRs) and must keep your land in Good Agricultural and Environmental Condition (GAEC) in order to qualify for full payments.
+Your local Countryside Management Branch should be able to advise you on this.

 Looking after Masonry Monuments

 Masonry monuments, such as the ruins of castles or churches, can have a whole range of problems.
 Ivy growth is one of the most common, and if left unchecked can eventually lead to the collapse of a ruin.

 Detailed guidance on how best to tackle this problem is available online;